orangutron/halo_custom_field_builder/README.md

 | deliveryTime        | Preferred Time       | 5       | 0             |                                                                                                                                                                                                                             |
 | paymentType         | Payment Type         | 2       | 2             | Cash,Card,Check                                                                                                                                                                                                             |
 | orderTip            | Tip                  | 0       | 4             |                                                                                                                                                                                                                             |

+## Known Limitations

+- The program currently only supports field creation (not updating or deleting)
+- All fields are created with default usage and searchable settings
+- Rate limiting is implemented to respect API constraints:
+  - API limit: 700 requests per 5-minute rolling window
+  - Program enforces 500ms delay between requests (~120 requests/minute)
+  - This ensures staying well under the API rate limit while maintaining reliability
+- Batch processing is limited to one field at a time to ensure proper error handling

+## Rate Limiting

+### API Constraints
+The Halo API implements rate limiting of 700 requests per 5-minute rolling window.
+To ensure reliable operation and prevent throttling, this program implements a conservative rate limiting strategy:

+- Enforces a 500ms delay between each field creation request
+- Results in approximately 120 requests per minute
+- Stays well under the API limit of 700 requests per 5 minutes
+- No manual throttling required from the user

+### Impact on Processing Time
+Due to the rate limiting and API processing time:
+- Each field takes approximately 1 second to process (500ms enforced delay + API response time)
+- 100 fields ≈ 2 minutes
+- 500 fields ≈ 10 minutes
+- 1000 fields ≈ 17 minutes (based on actual testing)

+Real-world testing with 1000 fields completed in approximately 17 minutes (15:10:34 to 15:27:05), which accounts for:
+- The 500ms enforced delay between requests
+- Halo API processing time
+- Network latency
+- Response handling

+This controlled pacing helps ensure:
+- Reliable field creation
+- No API throttling errors
+- Predictable processing times
+- Minimal impact on API performance

+## Error Handling

+The program includes comprehensive error handling for:
+- Environment configuration issues
+- CSV file validation
+- API authentication
+- Field creation failures

+Each error provides specific details about:
+- The location of the error (row number for CSV errors)
+- The nature of the problem
+- Suggested fixes where applicable

+## Logging

+The program maintains detailed logs of all operations:
+- Logs are stored in the `logs` directory
+- Log files are automatically rotated (keeping last 7 days)
+- Maximum of 100 log files are retained
+- Each log includes:
+  - Timestamp
+  - Operation type
+  - Success/failure status
+  - Detailed error messages when applicable

+## Debug Mode

+The program includes a debug mode that allows you to:
+- Process fields one at a time
+- Review field details before processing
+- Skip specific fields
+- Get immediate feedback on success/failure
+- Exit at any point